Betting Exchange

 Use code COMMFREE to trade with 0% for 60 days OR code SMK20 to get a £20 / €20 cash refund.
 Min. £10/€10 first deposit only using Card or Instant Banking.
 Cash refund expires in 7 days.
 Full T&Cs apply.

-The Smarkets exchange went live back in 2008, making it one of the newest of its kind on the web.
-The Smarkets betting exchange quickly attracts the interest of punters by offering a commission fee of just 2%, which is one of the few areas in which they outperform Betfair.
-Licensed by the UK Gambling Commission, as well as leading authorities in Malta and Sweden, our Smarkets review found a number of appealing features.
-Punters placing 1,500+ bets per month will see the Smarkets commission fee drop to just 1%, while this also applies to customers who place $1,000,000 worth of bets over the same period of time.
+The Smarkets exchange went live in 2008, making it one of the newest of its kind on the web.
+The Smarkets betting exchange quickly attracted the interest of punters by offering a commission of just 2%, which is one of the few areas where they beat Betfair.
+Licensed by the UK Gambling Commission as well as leading authorities in Malta and Sweden, our Smarkets review found a number of appealing features.
+Punters who place over 1,500 bets per month will see the Smarkets commission fee drop to just 1%, while this also applies to customers who place $1,000,000 worth of bets over the same period.

 Cons: